Myron472/Numlock-Indicator-Dot-Icon/README.md

 # Numlock-Indicator
 A simple numlock indicator for Windows.
+Doesn't require installation.

 The only thing I changed is an icon – instead of Google Calc icon there is simple dot, showing NumLock button status.

+I recommend putting executable in preffered directoty and adding it to startup.

+How to make NumPadIndicator startup on launch:
+1. Press Win + R and type shell:startup
+2. Put a shortcut of the program to the opened directory.

 # Icon
 Green dot means Numlock is on, white – off